vtex/shoreline/packages/admin-ui-docs/docs/components/input.md

 # Input

 Is used in a form in order to retrieve input from the user.
-It always has a `label` defined, and renders a `<input>` html element by default.
+It always has a `label` defined, and renders an `<input>` html element by default.

 ## Usage